emaroon/MDTF-diagnostics/diagnostics/natl_ocean/doc/example.rst

 Functionality
 -------------

-In this section you should summarize the stages of the calculations your diagnostic performs, and how they translate to the individual source code files provided in your submission.
+TODO: In this section you should summarize the stages of the calculations your diagnostic performs, and how they translate to the individual source code files provided in your submission.
 This will, e.g., let maintainers fixing a bug or people with questions about how your code works know where to look.